Soundstripe is a royalty free music service with an affordable annual subscription.

 One of the benefits to Soundstripe beyond their affordable cost is their music licensing terms which are far more generous than most of their competition.

 For example, with a service like Premium Beat operates on a pay per song basis.
 The problem with this model is that not only do you get less value on the dollar as you have to buy a song starting at $49, but the terms of the license can get expensive quickly.
 This is because the $49 ‘standard' license works for web-based, commercial projects.
 If you want to use it on a non-web advertisement or any content that generates revenue, you'll need to purchase their ‘premium' license which jumps all the way up to $199.

 Whether or not this license is valid for more than one project differs depending on the company that runs the ‘per song' model.
-In Premium Beat's case, they offer access for unlimited projects worldwide with their standard license (terms apply), but their more expensive premium license only covers a single project in perpetuity.
+In Premium Beat's case, they offer access to unlimited projects worldwide with their standard license (terms apply), but their more expensive premium license only covers a single project in perpetuity.

 For SoundStripe, their subscription base model gives you unlimited uses for the flat rate with no license restrictions besides use in porn, illegal acts, etc. If you do wish to utilize one of their tracks in a video that contains nudity, you'll have to email [email protected] so they can verify that the original copyright owner is okay with this.

 Many of you might be thinking about a scenario where you pay for one of Soundstripe's subscription plans and then end up canceling down the road.
 Are you still covered for use on songs that you previously downloaded and used for a project?

 Yes, you are!
 Soundstripe's FAQs page addresses this stating: